grafana/grafana/contribute/documentation/README.md

 - [Task](../templates/doc-task-template.md)
 - [Reference](../templates/doc-reference-template.md)

 Each template provides additional usage and formatting guidelines.
-We recommend that you make a copy of whichever template you are using, and add content.
+We recommend that you make a copy of whichever template you are using, then add content.

 :::note
 Remove any unused content before you commit your changes.